 Brooke Bowman, Professor of Legal Skills at Stetson University College of Law, currently ranked #3 in the nation in Legal Research and Writing, shared some thoughts on what classes would be best for law school-bound students, and she emphasized the following:

 - Take classes that require reading and synthesizing large volumes of material – philosophy, literature and history – both American and world - among others.

 - Take classes that force you to write frequently (requiring a Table of Content, introductions, transitions, proper grammar and punctuation).

 - Take classes that require presentations.

-- Participate in group projects that encourage teamwork and develope leadership skills.
+- Participate in group projects that encourage teamwork and develop leadership skills.

 - Take classes that require significant research and evaluation of sources, including proper citation of sources within written documents.

 Bowman further iterated her decision to take elective classes in philosophy, but regrets not taking more classes in history, especially American History.
 One of her best decisions in choosing undergraduate classes was taking classes that she never thought she was interested in — Asian studies, Middle Eastern studies, Russian Literature or Caribbean Studies, to name a few — you never know how these classes will benefit you not only in professional school, but also in connecting with future clients or cases once you become an attorney.

 Laura Zuppo, Assistant Dean of Strategic Enrollment Management at Stetson Law, agrees with Professor Bowman and recommends taking rhetoric and logic classes, as well.
 Zuppo suggests “steering clear of a senior year filled with all easy ‘A’ classes, like ‘Intro-to' courses".
 Sometimes the path of least-resistance is not always beneficial - we’ve seen that first-hand.
 Don't waste your law school opportunity by being ill-prepared.
 Otherwise it could cost you greatly.